mateusmirandaribas/courses-search-engine/README.md

 # Courses Search Engine
-This project is a simple Crawler that searchs course information on an online platform.
+This project seeks course information on an online platform through Web Scraping.

 ## Installation
 * Run ```composer-install``` to install all dependencies.